Incarnate (Killswitch Engage album)

-Incarnate is the seventh studio album by American metalcore band Killswitch Engage, released on March 11, 2016.
+Incarnate is the seventh studio album by the American metalcore band Killswitch Engage, released on March 11, 2016.
 The band released "Strength of the Mind" as a promotional single from the album on December 11, 2015 and revealed the title of the album six days later.
 The band toured to promote the album with Memphis May Fire and 36 Crazyfists.
 On January 26, 2016, the track listing was revealed.
 Three singles were released from the album: "Strength of the Mind" on December 11 (with an accompanying video), "Hate by Design" on January 29 (with an accompanying video) and "Cut Me Loose" on February 19.
 The album debuted at No. 6 on the Billboard 200, making it the band's most successful album on the chart, and reached No. 1 on both the Top Rock Albums and Hard Rock Albums charts, with 33,000 copies sold on its first week of release.